 Better Living Through Technology

 Slingerland has been harvesting Icewine grapes for 29 years.
-Prior to using a remote temperature monitoring system, he relied upon computer weather forecasting, and conducted numerous field inspections on cold nights.
+Prior to using a remote temperature monitoring system, he relied upon computer weather forecasting and conducted many field inspections on cold nights.
 Life before technology resulted in numerous unnecessary visits to the field.

 “The old manual method required ten times more field visits.
 Field visits are still required for physical verification before deciding my course of action, but I now have a fraction of the false field checks,” he notes.

-Before he discovered Sensaphone monitors, he used battery-operated remote sensors that provided a beep alert, but they were limited to a 100-foot range and required lithium batteries that died during extreme cold.
+Before he discovered Sensaphone monitors, he used battery-operated remote sensors that provided a beep alert.
+However, they were limited to a 100-foot range and required lithium batteries that died during extreme cold.
 He also had to keep the monitor beside him at all times and couldn’t check the temperature when he was away from the house.

 “The Sensaphone monitors have improved my life, so I can now get sleep instead of being up all night for many nights of the year,” he says.